netsys-lab/scion-orchestrator/README.md

 clients = ["123:client1.secret"]
 ```

 The `server` field configures the HTTP endpoint to run the CA HTTP API.
 The `clients` allows to set one or more API clients, which are usually `Control Service` instances.
 Each client has a clientId and a secret, a symmetric key.
-The secret is configured as a filepath, starting at the root config directory of `scion-as`.
+The secret is configured as a filepath, starting at the root config directory of `scion-orchestrator`.
 The client needs to issue `JSON Web Tokens` with the given secret to authenticate at the CA server.

 The `Control Service` needs to have the following CA configuration:
 ```toml